pooja610/Movie-Radar/README.md

 **a movie recommendation system**

-Recommender systems are information filtering systems that help deal with the problem of information overload by filtering and segregating information and creating fragments out of large amounts of dynamically generated information according to user’s preferences and observed behaviour.
+Recommendation systems are information filtering systems that help deal with the problem of information overload by filtering and segregating information and creating fragments out of large amounts of dynamically generated information according to user’s preferences and observed behaviour.

 Movie Radar is a Content Based Recommendation System that uses a machine learning algorithm to recommend movies similar to the movie liked by the user.
 It fetches the movie details from the TMDB API, `https://www.themoviedb.org/documentation/api`and analyses user reviews for that movie.
 These details include movie name, genre, ratings, release date, posters, etc.
 The movie reviews are scraped from the IMDB site using beautifulsoup.

-We can click on the recommended movies to get the info about the movie.
+We can click on the recommended movies to get the info and further recommendations for the movie.

 I have deployed the webapp on heroku.
 Check out the live demo: https://movie--radar.herokuapp.com/